lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/5_Use_Terra.bio_Genomic_Datasets.md

   - USE GCP reference data with bioinformatics tools without having to upload any reference data to the cloud
     - [GATK](https://software.broadinstitute.org/gatk/) - genomic analysis toolkit
     - [Hail](https://hail.is/) - variant discovery library
-    - Your custom workflow
+    - Your custom analysis
-      - Run Jupyter notebooks on Terra --or--
+      - Interactive analysis with Jupyter notebooks on the GCP/Terra.bio platform --or--
-      - Run scalable workflows Terra
+      - Scalable, batch workflows with WDL scripts/cromwell engine on the GCP/Terra.bio platform

  Core Terra Capabilities